HardzGuardian/NoteVerse/README.md

 - **Real-time Updates**: A dedicated section for admins to post updates for all students.
 - **Theming**: Dark and Light mode support, with preference saved locally.
 - **Responsive Design**: A clean, intuitive, and responsive UI built with Next.js, Tailwind CSS, and shadcn/ui.
+- **PWA Ready**: Installable on mobile devices for an app-like experience with offline support.

 ## Getting Started